maefahluang-uni/99-project-evcharging-_27/README.md

 Ev Charging

 # Project Description
-The Electric Vehicle Charging project aims to create a comprehensive and user-friendly platform for electric vehicle owners to locate, compare, and review charging stations.
-This initiative is driven by the increasing adoption of electric vehicles and the need for a seamless charging experience.
+This project aims to create a modern and user-friendly platform for electric vehicle owners to locate charging stations, compare prices, assess available amenities, and provide feedback on the charging experience.
+The platform will also display information on the distances between each charging point, parking availability, and facilities at each location.
+The initiative is fueled by the growing prevalence of electric vehicles and the necessity for a seamless and unique charging experience.

 # Team Members
 |No.|Group Member               |Id         |Github Account                                      |